 8.1.
 The General Assembly may, upon a proposal of the Executive Board, grant the status of Honorary President to persons who have given meritorious service to EUROSAF and European sailing.
 The position of Honorary President is a lifetime award that may only be rescinded by a vote at a General Assembly.

 8.2.
-Honorary Presidents shall be invited to and may attend and speak at a General Assembly but shall have no vote, unless he is appointed as delegate to represent a Member.
+Honorary Presidents shall be invited to and may attend and speak at a General Assembly but shall have no vote in this capacity.

 8.3.
 Honorary Presidents shall be invited to and may attend meetings of the Executive Board.
 They shall have the right to speak at the meetings and to be part of all correspondence and discussions of the Executive Board but shall have no vote.

 8.4.
 Honorary Presidents are permitted to serve on EUROSAF committees in any capacity and to stand for office as Executive Board members, subject to the normal rules associated with these positions.